Photo of Dr Kai Hoettges

 Highlights of his work are:

 - Microgravity experiments: Developing highly automated miniaturised experiments to conduct life science experiments on the international space station.
-As part of a multidisciplinary team, he is part of MicroAge Launching an experiment studying muscle loss in microgravity on the ISS in Dec 2021 and further experimenting in FLUMIAS to be launched in 2023.
+As part of a multidisciplinary team, he is part of MicroAge Launching an experiment studying muscle loss in microgravity on the ISS in Dec 2021 and is currently preparing work for MicroAge II which will be launched in 2025 and in FLUMIAS to be launched in 2025.

 Dielectrophoresis